 When setting up and operating any stormwater harvesting and reuse project, including a managed aquifer recharge (MAR) scheme, you must abide by the regulations.
-For example, there are rules about the quantity and quality of water that you can store for later use.
-The regulations are in place to protect the state’s environmental assets, including rivers, groundwater systems and other water resources.
+For example, there are rules about the quantity and quality of water that you can recharge into the aquifer for later extraction.
+The regulations are in place to protect the state’s environmental assets, including rivers, groundwater systems and other water resources and other users of the resources.

-MAR schemes in South Australia are regulated under the following acts:
+MAR schemes in South Australia are regulated as follows:

-- The Environment Protection Act 1993 requires that you obtain a works or development approval before you build a MAR scheme.
-It also requires that you gain an environmental authorisation before carrying out activities of ‘environmental significance’, including the discharge of waters to aquifers.
-All MAR schemes, regardless of their size or geographical location, are required to adhere to the requirements this Act and the Environment Protection (Water Quality) Policy 2003 and other policies under it.
+- The Environment Protection Authority SA is the main regulator of the quality of water drained or discharged into an aquifer.
+The Environment Protection Act 1993 requires that you obtain a works or development approval before you build a MAR scheme.
+It also requires that you gain an environmental authorisation before carrying out activities of ‘environmental significance’, including the ‘discharge’ of waters to aquifers.
+All MAR schemes, regardless of their size or geographical location, are required to adhere to the requirements of this Act and to the Environment Protection (Water Quality) Policy 2015 and other relevant policies.

 - The Development Act 1993 provides for the consideration of any scheme that is deemed to be a ‘development’.
 If your MAR scheme proposal is deemed to be a development, you may need to submit a development application form to the relevant planning authority.
 Contact your local council in the first instance for advice.